infinity-9427/prueba-tecnica-igmcolombia-fullstack-junior/README.md

 - ✅ **User Management** (Admin only)
   - User creation and role management
   - User activity monitoring

+### **Cloud Storage & PDF Features**
+- ✅ **Automatic PDF Generation**
+  - PDFs automatically generated when invoices are created/updated
+  - Professional invoice templates with company branding
+  - Background queue processing for performance
+  - Generated using DomPDF library

+- ✅ **Cloudflare R2 Integration**
+  - S3-compatible cloud storage for all invoice PDFs
+  - Secure file access with proper authentication
+  - Automatic file organization by date and invoice
+  - Cost-effective storage with global CDN access
+  - Environment-based configuration for multiple environments

+### **Role-Based Access Control**
+- ✅ **Admin Users (Full Access)**
+  - Create, read, update, delete all invoices
+  - Manage all clients and users
+  - Access to all system features
+  - View all invoices from all users
+  - User management and role assignment

+- ✅ **Client Users (Limited Access)**
+  - Create new invoices only
+  - View only their own invoices
+  - Manage their own client information
+  - Cannot delete invoices or access admin features
+  - Cannot manage other users

 ### **Advanced Features**
 - 🔍 **Advanced Search & Filters**